 A swift movement was needed to avoid the community and college heading towards a difficult and long considered split that would have seen them battle long into the future over the planned development of the hill overlooking Eagle Rock.
 Problems began with the news that President Barrack Obama had spent around two years studying at Occidental and led to a sharp increase in the application numbers for the college. he sharp increase in applications led to the development plans for Fiji Hill as more student accommodation and facilities were planned on the land overlooking the small Californian community of Eagle Rock.

-At this point Veitch was appointed the leader of Occidental and made the decision to halt the planned construction indefinitely to avoid any further problems between the college and local people.
 In fact, Veitch stepped forward and helped develop a series of programs to assist the community of Eagle Rock and in turn repair the reputation of Occidental in the eyes of the community.
 Amongst the impressive range of programs developed by Occidental in recent years is a student nutrition program that ensures children in local schools are provided with healthy and nutritious foods that will assist them in performing well in school and later improving the lives of the people of Eagle Rock.